larrycameron80/zxbt/README.md

     /// @param _message The message to be transferred (optional-0xbt)
     function transfer(address _to, uint256 _value, string _message)

-Now, instead of sending a token can transmit messages.
+Now when you transfer tokens, you can send messages.